lav45/yii2-behaviors/docs/PushBehavior.md

 # PushBehavior

-This extension will help you to denormalization your data structure.
+This extension will help you to denormalization your data structure and transfer data to other models when saving, updating and deleting owner model.

 ## Using